papercode679/RADIO/README.md

 The edge file requires pre-processing.
 The following steps need to be taken:

-- And pre-processing details are in /dataset/eth-2018jan/sum.py and /dataset/eth-2019jan/sum.py.
+- The pre-processing details are in /dataset/eth-2018jan/sum.py and /dataset/eth-2019jan/sum.py.

 ## How to run the code for RADIO